tlringer/plugin-tutorial/repair/README.md

 Open [Demo.v](./theories/Demo.v) in CoqIDE, and open [g_tuto2.mlg](./src/g_tuto2.mlg) in Emacs alongside it.
-Follow the instructions in [g_tuto2.mlg](./src/g_tuto2.mlg) to familiarize yourself with plugin development, then implement the `Swap` command.
+Follow the instructions in [g_tuto2.mlg](./src/g_tuto2.mlg) to familiarize yourself with plugin development, then implement the commands.
 Have fun!